Back to Blog

 The Five Emerging Risk Factors

-The Jail Administrator or Warden must ensure their population has access to quality services to meet their basic needs.
+The Jail Administrator or Warden must ensure their population has access to quality services that meet their basic needs.
 If basic needs are not provided in a quality manner, that’s when legal problems arise.
-Throughout the years there have been more risk factors that have emerged and shed light on the thin grey line officers walk on in order to follow legal protocol.
-Out of all the factors, there are five top emerging factors that correctional officers may not already be aware of and should pay extra close attention to.
-If ignored, they can easily wind up being sued by an inmate.
+More risk factors have emerged throughout the years and shed light on the thin grey line officers walk on to follow legal protocol.

 • Lack of consistent documentation for basic services (see list of common risks)